DiskChunGS: Large-Scale 3D Gaussian SLAM Through Chunk-Based Memory Management: Method

 \subsubsection{Frustum Culling}

-Our system uses hierarchical frustum culling with spatial subdivision to determine visible chunks for each keyframe efficiently.
+Our system employs hierarchical frustum culling with spatial subdivision to efficiently determine visible chunks for each keyframe.
 We extract frustum planes from the view-projection matrix and recursively test chunk regions at multiple levels, rejecting entire regions outside the frustum early and subdividing intersecting regions until reaching individual chunks.
 The process is parallelized using OpenMP and includes distance-based filtering and pose-aware caching to minimize redundant computations.